erine125/573-PCL-detection/README.md

 * `src/RoformerModel.[ipynb | py]` for the adaptation task using RoFormer model

 Each of the files except for `Translate_and_Evaluate` handle training, testing, and evaluation end-to-end, and output both an output (`.out`) and results (`.txt`) file.

+There are no required arguments; our finalized hyperparameters are included in the scripts.